Ridge High School: Early history

 The 60 acres of land on which the high school sits was donated by George Ludlow Lee Sr., who was the owner and chairman of the board of Red Devil, Inc. The school's team nickname, the Red Devils, derived from the company's logo, though the color was changed to green to avoid the red that was used by rival Bernardsville High School.

 The school opened with 21 classrooms for 500 students in grades 9-12 in September 1961, though some of the school facilities were not yet completed.

+Facility history

+Since the school opened in 1961, the building has undergone multiple expansions as student enrollment and the surrounding town grew.
+Notable classroom and facilities additions were completed in the 1960s, 1970s, 1980s, 1990s, and 2000s.
+In December 2019, plans to construct a new two-story wing consisting of classrooms and a kitchen facility prior to adopting a "rotating-drop" schedule were abandoned due to declining enrollment trends.

+Enrollment history

+Through the latter half of the 20th century, Ridge High School enrollment increased gradually to 910 students for the 1999-2000 school year.
+Five years later, enrollment had reached 1,424 students, and in 2015, the school had grown to 1,900 students.
+Since 2015, grade 9-12 enrollment has declined, with 1,595 students for the 2024-25 school year.

+Notable incidents

-Stephen Kovacs was appointed the Ridge High School head boys’ fencing coach in November 2019, for a salary of $8,542.
+Stephen Kovacs was appointed the Ridge High School head boys' fencing coach in November 2019.
 He was head coach through February 2021.
 A number of fencers on the school team attended the nearby Kaprica Fencing Academy, which Kovacs owned and where he was head coach.
 Kovacs was arrested in 2021 by detectives for allegedly sexually assaulting two teenage fencing students multiple times in 2020 and 2021; he died in Somerset County Jail in January 2022.